content-services/zest/release/docs/ContainerContainerPushRepositoryResponse.md

 `func (o *ContainerContainerPushRepositoryResponse) UnsetDescription()`

 UnsetDescription ensures that no value is present for Description, not even an explicit nil
-### GetPulpLastUpdated
+### GetManifestSigningService

-`func (o *ContainerContainerPushRepositoryResponse) GetPulpLastUpdated() time.Time`
+`func (o *ContainerContainerPushRepositoryResponse) GetManifestSigningService() string`

-GetPulpLastUpdated returns the PulpLastUpdated field if non-nil, zero value otherwise.
+GetManifestSigningService returns the ManifestSigningService field if non-nil, zero value otherwise.

-### GetPulpLastUpdatedOk
+### GetManifestSigningServiceOk

-`func (o *ContainerContainerPushRepositoryResponse) GetPulpLastUpdatedOk() (*time.Time, bool)`
+`func (o *ContainerContainerPushRepositoryResponse) GetManifestSigningServiceOk() (*string, bool)`

-GetPulpLastUpdatedOk returns a tuple with the PulpLastUpdated field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.
+GetManifestSigningServiceOk returns a tuple with the ManifestSigningService field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetPulpLastUpdated
+### SetManifestSigningService

-`func (o *ContainerContainerPushRepositoryResponse) SetPulpLastUpdated(v time.Time)`
+`func (o *ContainerContainerPushRepositoryResponse) SetManifestSigningService(v string)`

-SetPulpLastUpdated sets PulpLastUpdated field to given value.
+SetManifestSigningService sets ManifestSigningService field to given value.

-### HasPulpLastUpdated
+### HasManifestSigningService

-`func (o *ContainerContainerPushRepositoryResponse) HasPulpLastUpdated() bool`
+`func (o *ContainerContainerPushRepositoryResponse) HasManifestSigningService() bool`

-HasPulpLastUpdated returns a boolean if a field has been set.
+HasManifestSigningService returns a boolean if a field has been set.

+### SetManifestSigningServiceNil

+`func (o *ContainerContainerPushRepositoryResponse) SetManifestSigningServiceNil(b bool)`

+ SetManifestSigningServiceNil sets the value for ManifestSigningService to be an explicit nil

+### UnsetManifestSigningService
+`func (o *ContainerContainerPushRepositoryResponse) UnsetManifestSigningService()`

+UnsetManifestSigningService ensures that no value is present for ManifestSigningService, not even an explicit nil
-### GetVersionsHref
+### GetPulpLabels

-`func (o *ContainerContainerPushRepositoryResponse) GetVersionsHref() string`
+`func (o *ContainerContainerPushRepositoryResponse) GetPulpLabels() map[string]*string`

-GetVersionsHref returns the VersionsHref field if non-nil, zero value otherwise.
+GetPulpLabels returns the PulpLabels field if non-nil, zero value otherwise.

-### GetVersionsHrefOk
+### GetPulpLabelsOk

-`func (o *ContainerContainerPushRepositoryResponse) GetVersionsHrefOk() (*string, bool)`
+`func (o *ContainerContainerPushRepositoryResponse) GetPulpLabelsOk() (*map[string]*string, bool)`

-GetVersionsHrefOk returns a tuple with the VersionsHref field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.
+GetPulpLabelsOk returns a tuple with the PulpLabels field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetVersionsHref
+### SetPulpLabels

-`func (o *ContainerContainerPushRepositoryResponse) SetVersionsHref(v string)`
+`func (o *ContainerContainerPushRepositoryResponse) SetPulpLabels(v map[string]*string)`

-SetVersionsHref sets VersionsHref field to given value.
+SetPulpLabels sets PulpLabels field to given value.

-### HasVersionsHref
+### HasPulpLabels

-`func (o *ContainerContainerPushRepositoryResponse) HasVersionsHref() bool`
+`func (o *ContainerContainerPushRepositoryResponse) HasPulpLabels() bool`

-HasVersionsHref returns a boolean if a field has been set.
+HasPulpLabels returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)